bearsunday/bearsunday.github.io/manuals/1.0/en/module.md

  * [Matcher::logicalAnd](https://github.com/ray-di/Ray.Aop/blob/develop-2/src/MatcherInterface.php#L51) - AND
  * [Matcher::logicalNot](https://github.com/ray-di/Ray.Aop/blob/develop-2/src/MatcherInterface.php#L58) - NOT

-We can receive a `MethodInvocation` object in`invoke` method.
-Decorating the configured instances so some logic can be run before or after any of their methods.
+In an interceptor a `MethodInvocation` object gets passed to the `invoke` method.
+We can the decorate the targetted instances so that you run computations before or after any methods on the target are invoked.

 {% highlight php %}
 <?php